 Like, comment on this article and share the love with your friends who are taking the exams soon!

-Drop me a WhatsApp/Email if you would like to attend our next RES Exam revision or career acceleration seminar!
+Or drop me a WhatsApp if you would like to attend our next career seminar!

 Stuart Chng, Senior Associate Executive Director of OrangeTee & Tie, is a renowned leader and personality in the real estate industry.

 He adores music and can play a few instruments decently without upsetting his neighbours.
 When not doing so, he enjoys pillow fighting with his son and coming up with silly puns which barely amuses his wife.